 However, a better option is to sign up for Global Entry.
 While Global Entry is a separate program to get travelers through immigration when returning to the U.S., it actually comes with PreCheck.
 And given the $100 fee for a five-year membership, that makes it a no-brainer.
 Read our post on the two programs to learn more.

 And better yet, a growing number of credit cards offer $100 credits that can cover the entire cost of your enrollment.
-That includes great travel rewards cards like the American Express Platinum card and the Chase Sapphire Reserve, as well as some cards with smaller annual fees.
+That includes great travel rewards cards like the Platinum Card from American Express card and the Chase Sapphire Reserve, as well as some cards with smaller annual fees.

 Thrifty Tip: Read up on our favorite credit cards offering free Global Entry.